 The need to continually improve education so more students succeed and the nation remains globally competitive is the purpose of school reform.
 Adults have always assumed they know when changes in school are needed and can make them without consulting the students.
 However, the communications revolution has transformed the experience of growing up.
 Most students have access to the Internet, cell phones, laptops, satellite television and computers.
 Students possess a unique outlook about learning in the digital age based on daily exposure to classroom instruction.
 Seeking student views can identify the aspects of education they value and possibilities they feel are missing.
 Their opinions can reveal forms of instruction they prefer, obstacles they struggle to overcome, and factors that support or detract from motivation for achievement.
 Students welcome opportunities to express their opinions when assurances are given that responses are anonymous.
 Polling, more than any other source of school reform, suggests that boards of education, principals, teachers, parents, and school improvement committees want to know and will seriously consider how students view their education and ways they believe it could be improved.
 Listening to the voices of adolescents can enlarge the perspective of educators and enable them to make more informed decisions about school improvement.

-This website represents a continuing project to improve schools with the use of a polling and data feedback system.
+This website represents a continuing project to improve schools and colleges with the use of a polling and data feedback system.
 This system has been field-tested at schools across the United States.
 Over 14,000 secondary students have completed polls.
 A list of published articles and books that describe these studies is in the Research & Publications section.

 More details about this polling project appear in Frequently Asked Questions below.
 From this section you can click to any of the polls to see their contents.